-It’s easy to show why warm-blooded animals face the problem of heat-loss in winter.
-Leave a cup of hot cocoa on the kitchen counter and it will soon cool down until it reaches room temperature.
-In summer a dish of ice cream will Continue reading Staying Warm – Background
+It’s easy to show why warm-blooded animals face the problem of heat loss in winter.
+Continue reading Staying Warm – Background

-FOCUS: In northern climates, ecosystems are very different places in the winter with shorter days, colder temperatures, and plants making little or no food.
-Even so, many warm-blooded animals stay active throughout this cold season, conserving body heat by seeking out shelter or putting on extra fur, feathers or fat.
-For small animals, a layer of snow can provide some protection, and the energy stored in dormant plants and cached food provides the nutrition they need to get through the winter.
+FOCUS: In northern climates, ecosystems are very different places in winter compared to summer, with shorter days, colder temperatures, and plants making little or no food.
+Even so, many warm-blooded animals stay active throughout this cold season, conserving body heat by seeking out shelter or putting on extra fur, feathers, or fat.
+For small animals, a layer of snow can offer some protection, and the energy stored in dormant plants and cached food provides the nutrition they need to get through the winter.

-Characters: Matthew Mouse, Matilda Mouse, Dory Doe, Cally Chickadee, Rocky Raccoon
+Characters: Matthew Mouse, Matilda Mouse, Dory Doe, Chelsey Chickadee, Rocky Raccoon

 Props: small strip of fur, downy feathers, small bag labeled “Nuts”; special stage with tunnel and chamber under the snow.

 Matthew Hey Matilda, let’s go out for a walk in the snow.